ameli/imate/docs/source/api.rst

 This function computes the log-determinant of :math:`\mathbf{A}^p` or the Gramian matrix :math:`(\mathbf{A}^{\intercal} \mathbf{A})^p` where :math:`p` is a real exponent.

-The `imate.logdet` function supports the following methods:
+The `imate.logdet` function has the following methods:

 .. toctree::